Sydney Schmidt: Sporting JAX

 Schmidt joined USL Super League expansion club Sporting JAX on an academy contract (allowing her to keep her college eligibility) before the club's inaugural season.
 After missing the first few matches on international duty, she made her USL Super League debut as a substitute for Grace Phillpotts in a 2–2 draw against the Carolina Ascent on September 13, 2025.
 She made her first league start in the next game against the same opposition, a 4–3 win for Sporting on September 28.

 North Carolina Courage

-On October 16, 2025, the NWSL's North Carolina Courage announced that they had signed Schmidt to her first professional contract on a deal through the 2027 season.
+On October 16, 2025, the NWSL's North Carolina Courage announced that they had signed Schmidt to her first professional contract on a deal through 2027.
+She made her NWSL debut as a second-half substitute for Feli Rauch in a 0–0 draw with Gotham FC on March 21, 2026.

 International career

 Schmidt began training with the United States under-15 and under-16 teams in 2023.
 She helped the United States win the U-16 UEFA Friendship Tournament in Turkey in 2024.
 The following year, she started two games for the under-17 team during 2025 CONCACAF U-17 Women's World Cup qualification.
 She then helped the under-17s to the title at the 4 Nations Tournament.
 She was named to the roster for the 2025 FIFA U-17 Women's World Cup in Morocco.